Skip to content

 Alpha Male Rule

-The ancient patriarchal system of power and wealth, inherited by fathers and sons, today drives injustice and climate change.
+The ancient patriarchal system of power and wealth, inherited by fathers and sons, today drives injustice and climate change harming us all.

 Authority Addiction

-Our ancient habits of autocracy drive unhealthy relationships with external power, so we crave to worship kings, or be the king.
+Our ancient habits of autocracy drive unhealthy relationships with external power, so we crave to worship kings, or else be the king that others worship.

 Split Perceptions

-We divide our minds with duality thinking, denying our oneness, so we feel alone and powerless, so. our minds are easily fooled.
+We divide our minds with duality thinking, polarity thinking, denying our oneness.
+If we feel alone and powerless, our minds are easily fooled and ruled by despots.

 Mindful